 I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core)

-I.B.1.a) A program in pediatric emergency medicine must be administered by, and be an integral part of, an ACGME accredited program in either emergency medicine or pediatrics, and must be sponsored by the same ACGME-accredited Sponsoring Institution.
-(Core) I.B.1.b) The Sponsoring Institution or participating sites must also sponsor an ACGME-accredited residency program in the reciprocal discipline (i.e., pediatrics for those programs administered by an emergency medicine program; emergency medicine for those administered by a pediatrics program).
-(Core) I.B.2.
+(Core) I.B.1.a) An accredited adolescent medicine program must be an integral part of a core pediatric residency program, and should be sponsored by the same ACGME-accredited Sponsoring Institution.
+(Core) I.B.1.a).(1) The adolescent medicine program should be geographically proximate to the core pediatric residency program.
+(Detail) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: , mer LA must.
-I.B.2.a).(1) be renewed at least every 10 years; and, (Core) · I.B.2.a).(1) be renewed at least every 10 years; and, (Core) be approved by the designated institutional official
+(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites.
+(Core) I.B.3.a)